-- (a) You must only use YG Fund Funding for Youth Guarantee provision, in which eligible students are enrolled, that: - (i) leads to the award of a qualification that is either: - A. NCEA at Level 1, 2 or 3; or - B. another National or New Zealand Certificate at Level 1, 2 or 3 on the NZQF; and - (ii) includes literacy and numeracy provision; and - (iii) comprises part of a recognised pathway (as determined by the NZQA) towards one or more vocational qualifications at Level 4 and above on the NZQF; and - (iv) if it leads to a Level 1 or 2 NCEA qualification, is aligned to the Vocational Pathways; and - (v) is provided by tutors who are appropriately qualified. - (b) Youth Guarantee programmes must be delivered face-to-face (for example, not delivered via distance learning or in a work-based setting).
+- (a) You must only use YG Fund Funding for Youth Guarantee provision, in which eligible students are enrolled, that: - (i) leads to the award of a qualification that is either: - A. NCEA at Level 1, 2 or 3; or - B. another National or New Zealand Certificate at Level 1, 2 or 3 on the NZQF; and - (ii) includes literacy and numeracy provision; and - (iii) comprises part of a recognised pathway (as determined by the NZQA) towards one or more vocational qualifications at Level 4 and above on the NZQF; and - (iv) if it leads to a Level 1 or 2 NCEA qualification, is aligned to the Vocational Pathways; and - (v) is provided by tutors who are appropriately qualified. - (b) Youth Guarantee programmes must be delivered face-to-face (for example, not delivered via distance learning or in a work-based setting) unless we authorise you in writing to use an alternative delivery method.